SEP 05 2023 Resources Ebook

 ESG: Measuring Sustainability and Ethical Impact

 The rise of ESG and corporate social responsibility adds a new layer of accountability for procurement professionals.
 Procurement is now pivotal in driving the company’s success and enhancing its public image.
-These metrics around ESG can be slippery to manage.
+Yet, metrics around supplier performance and ESG can be slippery to manage.

 “I see many cases where the CFO or CEO or somebody in the company makes a public statement about how they’re going to be carbon-neutral and not completely understanding that the lion’s share of their carbon footprint is happening in their supply base,” Conrad points out.
 “All of a sudden, purchasing has to figure out how they deal with carbon in their supply base.
 All this while under the expectation to do more with less.”

-If procurement professionals are primarily rewarded based on cost savings, buy-in to these critical initiatives can be distorted, potentially hindering progress on vital sustainability and social impact efforts.
+If procurement leaders are primarily rewarded based on cost savings, buy-in to these critical initiatives can be distorted, potentially hindering progress on vital sustainability and social impact efforts.

-While cost savings remain important, a balanced approach to recognize and reward procurement’s efforts in contributing to sustainable and socially responsible practices is crucial.
+While production costs and savings remain important, a balanced approach to recognize and reward procurement’s efforts in contributing to sustainable and socially responsible practices is crucial.
 This alignment will enhance your company’s public image and drive positive impacts on the environment and within your community.

 Align Metrics for Business Success

-So, as a procurement professional, how do you ensure that your metrics align with the organization’s broader goals?
+Your metrics and procurement key performance indicators should reflect your company’s broader business objectives, not just traditional cost-saving measures.
+So, as a procurement professional, how do you ensure that your metrics and overall procurement process align with your organization’s broader goals?

 Get finance involved

 First and foremost, get finance involved to define the metrics for savings.
 Collaborate with them to understand which metrics are vital to the business and align with their objectives.
-This partnership will create a shared understanding of how your procurement team’s efforts contribute to the overall financial success of the organization.
+This partnership between finance and your procurement department will create a shared understanding of how your team’s efforts contribute to the overall financial success of the organization.

 Ask questions and listen